Facilitation

 What is stakeholder engagement?

-Stakeholder engagement is the process of listening to, informing, collaborating with, and otherwise involving the stakeholders in a project.
+Stakeholder engagement is the process of listening to, informing, collaborating with, and involving stakeholders in a project.
 Its purpose is to determine the most important priorities, establish the most effective forms of communication, and build trust with your stakeholders.

 Why you should prioritize stakeholder engagement